 Contribution to Series of Ext.
 Research Institute

 KLEIN, T., & VERHULST, S. (2017).
-Access to New Data Sources for Statistics: Business Models and Incentives for the Corporate Sector., Paris, France.
+Access to New Data Sources for Statistics: Business Models and Incentives for the Corporate Sector, OECD Statistics Working Paper no. 17/01., Paris, France.

 KLEIN, T. (2015).
 Does Anti-Diversification Pay?
 A One-Sided Matching Model of Microcredit., Cambridge, United Kingdom.